Password management with Amazon RDS and AWS Secrets Manager - Amazon Relational Database Service

 Rotate a master user password secret immediately

-Follow the instructions for modifying a Multi-AZ DB cluster with the RDS console in Modifying a Multi-AZ DB cluster.
+Follow the instructions for modifying a Multi-AZ DB cluster with the RDS console in Modifying a Multi-AZ DB cluster for Amazon RDS.
 You must choose Apply immediately on the confirmation page.

 To rotate a master user password secret using the AWS CLI, use the modify-db-cluster command and specify the --rotate-master-user-password option.
 You must specify the --apply-immediately option when you rotate the master password.